 Of course, by then all the coral formation shapes were gone and feeling like we were blinded by a wintery blizzard (I’m from Canada) we held hands while keeping track of our time and depth.
 Thank God we had our compass.
 I was thinking we should just start our ascent but I had no idea where the cruise ship was and didn’t want to run the risk of being hit by it.
 We kept swimming for another 10 minutes and to this day, I always think it was a miracle when we spotted the boat anchor.

 Here is a great video I think you will enjoy watching.

-The key thing to remember is never panic when you and your buddy are separated.
+The key thing to remember is never to panic when you and your buddy are separated.
 Remember to always keep breathing.
-Keep in mind, this is the basic procedure of what you would have already learned and sometimes depending on the situation like if you are low on air, different steps will have to be taken.
+Keep in mind, that this is the basic procedure of what you would have already learned and sometimes depending on the situation like if you are low on air, different steps will have to be taken.

 1) Stop, Think and Act.

 Stop swimming and think of what dive accessories you can use to get your buddy’s attention.
 Then act on it.